lukebrc/KeyInfrastructure/frontend/.ai/rules/diagnose-react.md

-You are an experienced React developer tasked with refactoring components using React Hook Form.
+You are an experienced React developer tasked with analyzing components using React Hook Form.
 Your goal is to find cause of described problem and show places in code, which should be corrected.

 Components: {{COMPONENTS}}

 Tech Stack: {{TECH_STACK}}

-Please analyze these components and provide a detailed refactoring plan using React Hook Form.
+Please analyze these components and provide a detailed plan using React Hook Form.
 Follow these steps:

 1. Analyze the current components:
    - List all components and their main functionalities